lukamiletic95/papers/System model - basics.md

 > It is assumed that each *FN* node has a public IP address, which enables a client to connect to it.

-When a *FN* node receives a transaction, it checks its validity.
+When a *FN* node receives a transaction, it checks its validity [^1].
 If the transaction is valid, the node stores it inside its own Mempool.
 In addition, the transaction is gossiped over the network to all of the peers of that particular *FN* node, so that it could be stored inside their own Mempools.
 Then the peers re-gossip the received transaction and so forth.

+[^1]: Client may also send a transaction which is invalid according to some system-related metrics.
+That transaction is rejected and not processed by the Tendermint network.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MTIwMTY1MywzNTY2MTMxNDEsLTE3OD
-EzMDU5NjUsMjEzNjQ3ODg3OCwtMTU5ODQ0MzkyLDEzNTQ0Nzc0
-NjYsMTczNDA0NDcwMywtMTc1MzEyMzY5NywtMzAzMTEzOTYyLD
-E2MzI2ODU0NTgsMTYxOTk1NDQwMCwxNzM4OTA3Nzk0XX0=
+eyJoaXN0b3J5IjpbLTE0MDUyOTM2OTMsMzU2NjEzMTQxLC0xNz
+gxMzA1OTY1LDIxMzY0Nzg4NzgsLTE1OTg0NDM5MiwxMzU0NDc3
+NDY2LDE3MzQwNDQ3MDMsLTE3NTMxMjM2OTcsLTMwMzExMzk2Mi
+wxNjMyNjg1NDU4LDE2MTk5NTQ0MDAsMTczODkwNzc5NF19
 -->